yuval-a/deriveODM/readme.md

 and the getter function will fail.
 To prevent this - the `collectionReady` static method was added to Model classes - it returns a promise that resolves when the collection is created and ready for any operations.
 If the collection already exists the function will resolve immediately.
 Use `collectionReady` in situations where it's not certain that a collection exist, and you need to run a getter function on it.

+### A note about scaled systems
+When having several nodes that needs to access the same collections on a same database - you should **avoid** running Derive on each, as this could lead to unwanted race conditions -- instead, it is recommended to create a single Node that communicates directly with the DB using Derive, then have the separate nodes communicate with it via message queue - that describe the types of data operations needs to be done - this way, allowing to keep the single node to DB architecture, while still having several nodes running concurrently, sending data operations.